 I absolutely love chicken wings, cooked any way, with any sauce (or without).
 I love them so much that I created a free eCookbook that is full of my favorite wing recipes.

 If you’re looking for a fantastic salad to take to your next pitch-in, this crab pasta salad is it.
 I never before thought about combining them, but cole slaw and pasta really go together really well.
 You have the creaminess of the pasta contrasted by the crunch and bite of the slaw.
 Add in crab, and you have something fantastic.
 And of course, the Old Bay seasoning really kicks it up with a nice spicy flavor.

 I’m a huge fan of crab boil seasoning, and in particular, Old Bay.
 I use it in a lot things, not just crab boils.
 As a steak rub.
 Or on popcorn!
-This crab boil popcorn is a great snack, combining fresh popped popcorn, crunchy oyster crackers, and of course, Old Bay seasoning.
+Crab boil popcorn is a great snack.
+It combines fresh popped popcorn, crunchy oyster crackers, and of course, Old Bay seasoning.
 The result is perfectly-seasoned and perfectly yummy and I ate a whole lot of it!

 If you don’t have oyster crackers, you can substitute goldfish crackers and keep the ‘nautical’ theme.